ochiuom/qiskit-01/README.md

 1. **Setup**: Install Qiskit and other necessary packages on your Raspberry Pi 5.

-2. **Development Environment**: Use Visual Studio Code on your local laptop for coding and another session for SSH connection to the Raspberry Pi 5.
+2. **Development Environment**: Use Visual Studio Code on your local laptop for SSH connection to the Raspberry Pi 5.

 3. **Classical Simulation**: Run a bit flip code (using CNOT gate) on the Raspberry Pi 5 with a circuit depth of 127, followed by measurement.